Gave d'Oloron

-The Gave d'Oloron (/fr/) is a river of south-western France near the border with Spain.
+The Oloron Gave (gave d'Oloron, /fr/; Gave d'Auloron) is a river of south-western France near the border with Spain.
 It takes its name from the city Oloron-Sainte-Marie, where it is formed from the rivers Gave d'Aspe and Gave d'Ossau.
 It joins the Gave de Pau in Peyrehorade to form the Gaves réunis, a tributary of the Adour.
 The Gave d'Oloron is used for fishing.
 The river is 148 km long, including its source rivers Gave d'Ossau and Gave du Brousset.
 Near Sauveterre-de-Béarn it takes up its largest tributary, the Saison.

 The Gave d'Oloron flows through the following départements and towns: